biobakery/metawibele/README.md

 	* File name: `$OUTPUT_DIR/characterization/$BASENAME_proteinfamilies_annotation.taxonomy.tsv`
 	* These files report the detailed information about taxonomic annotation.
-	* `$BASENAME_proteinfamilies_annotation.taxonomy.all.tsv` shows the taxonomic information at each of taxonomic level.
+	* `$BASENAME_proteinfamilies_annotation.taxonomy.all.tsv` shows the taxonomic information at each taxonomic level.

 	**4. Abundance file**